-It’s quick, easy, and tastes sooooo good.
+This recipe for garlic shrimp is quick, easy, and tastes sooooo good.
 Garlic and shrimp are just one of those flavor pairings that never fail.
 You can use previously shelled and deveined shrimp, or you can buy them with the shell on and just shell and devein their yourself.
 The choice is yours!
-I love eating this with some crusty bread on the side and dipping the bread into the delicious shrimp and garlic cooking juices.
+I love eating garlic shrimp with some crusty bread on the side and dipping the bread into the delicious shrimp and garlic cooking juices.
 I know that part is not paleo, but it still is delicious 🙂

 Also, there’s only one space remaining for my workshop in Barcelona next month.
 We’ll be tasting delicious wines from the Sitges area outside the city, stuffing ourselves with traditional Spanish food, and photographing the whole thing.
 You can read all about it and see some photos of the amazing house we’ll be staying in here.
 Would love to have you join!